 Cook Time: 15 minutes

-Servings: 2 to 4
+Servings: 4

 Ingredients

-• 1 green onion , chopped
+• 1 green onion , sliced

 Instructions

-• To set up the steamer, use a large plate that has some depth (to hold the broth) that can fit in your steamer.
+• To set up the steamer, use a large plate that has some depth (to hold the sauce) that can fit in your steamer.
 You will also need to use a wok or a skillet to hold the steamer.
 In the case of a skillet, you might need a rack to elevate the steamer, so the water underneath doesn’t touch the bottom of the steamer.

 Ingredient Substitution Guide